 Relationships.
 We put relationships first.
 We respect and care about the people we serve, the people we work with, and everyone who makes our work possible.

 Sustainability.
 We believe a vibrant community where all people thrive requires environmental stewardship and investment in future generations.
 We are committed to delivering sustainable programs, building organizational capacity, and valuing staff.

 Founded in 1906, Neighborhood House is one of the oldest social service agencies in the Puget Sound region.
 Today, we continue to provide services to address the needs of entire families, with a focus on low-income community members, public housing residents, immigrants, and refugees.
 We serve over 15,000 people annually through our major program areas of early childhood education, youth development, employment and adult education, housing stability, aging and disability services, and community health.

-Learn more about our agency's history by clicking here
+Learn more about our agency's history in this timeline.

 Our annual report